sascha-egerer/phpstan-typo3/README.md

 }
 ```

-PHPStan wil tell you that the if condition is superfluous, because the variable $integer will never be higher than 10.
+PHPStan will tell you that the if condition is superfluous, because the variable $integer will never be higher than 10.
 Right?
 </details>

 **Framework specific rules**